Asmodeus: Quran and exegesis

 Islamic exegesis (tafsīr) commentary about Asmodeus are abundant in Medieval Islam.
-Asmodeus became a central figure in of the Quranic Ṣād verse : "We allowed Solomon to be seduced by temptation, and we cast a body upon his seat.
-Then he repented."
+Asmodeus became a central figure in of the Quranic Ṣād verse : "And indeed, We tested Solomon, placing a ˹deformed˺ body on his throne, then he turned ˹to Allah in repentance˺."
 Tabari (224–310 AH; 839–923 AD) identifies the body mentioned in the verse as a shaytan in both his Annals of al-Tabari as well as his tafseer.

 Abd al-Razzaq Kāshānī comments on the same verse, "The satan who sat thereupon [sovereignty's throne] and took its ring away, represents the elemental earthly nature, ruler over the lower sea of matter, called "Sakhr"('rock') on account of its inclination toward the lowest things and clinging thereto, even as a stone on account of heaviness."

-عزیزالدین نسفی depicts Solomon as caliph, a symbol of the ruling intellect, whose task it is to reduce the physical passions to proper obedience, else the forces will capture the mind's seat and turn into an usurping demon.
+Aziz ad-Din Nasafi depicts Solomon as caliph, a symbol of the ruling intellect, whose task it is to reduce the physical passions to proper obedience, else the forces will capture the mind's seat and turn into an usurping demon.
 Solomon's ring signifies the imperial command over the forces of nature, while Solomon's lapse into lust and idolatry caused him to lose.

 In the Tafsir al-Jalalayn, a Quranic commentary by Jalal al-Din al-Mahalli and Jalal al-Din al-Suyuti, the interpretation of Surah Sad (38:34) addresses a divine trial of the Prophet Solomon involving Sakhr al-Jinn, identified as the "body" (jasad) placed on his throne.
 The exegesis describes Sakhr, a rebellious jinn, temporarily usurping Solomon's rule for forty days, during which idolatry occurs in his household, challenging his faith.
 Solomon repents, seeking divine forgiveness and the restoration of his kingdom, which encompasses authority over jinn and natural elements.